Mr Brooks (horse): 1992: five-year-old season

-For his next start, Mr Brooks traveled to Germany to win the Grosser Preis von Berlin at Hoppegarten from the French colt Monde Bleu Returning to England he finished second to his stablemate, the European Champion Two-Year-Old Filly Lyric Fantasy in the Nunthorpe Stakes, again beating Sheikh Albadou and Shalford.
+For his next start, Mr Brooks traveled to Germany to win the Grosser Preis von Berlin at Hoppegarten from the French colt Monde Bleu.
+Returning to England, he finished second to his stablemate, the European Champion Two-Year-Old Filly Lyric Fantasy in the Nunthorpe Stakes, again beating Sheikh Albadou and Shalford.
 By this time he was regarded as one of Europe's "top sprinters", particularly over six furlongs and a bid for the Breeders' Cup was being considered.
-On his next start he was matched with Sheikh Albadou for the fourth time in five races in the Haydock Sprint Cup and this time finished second to his rival, beaten two and a half lengths.
+On his next start he was matched with Sheikh Albadou for the fourth time in five races in the Haydock Sprint Cup and this time finished second to his rival, beaten by two and a half lengths.
 Sent to Paris for the Prix de l'Abbaye de Longchamp, he returned to his very best form, taking the lead two furlongs out and pulling away to beat Keen Hunter "easily".

 His next start proved to be his final one.
-Sent to Gulfstream Park for Breeders' Cup Sprint he was expected to do well by his trainer, especially after receiving a good draw, and confidence was generally high for the British sprinters after the win of Sheikh Albadou in 1991 and the narrow defeat of Dayjur a year earlier.
+Sent to Gulfstream Park for the Breeders' Cup Sprint, he was expected to do well by his trainer, especially after receiving a good draw, and confidence was generally high for the British sprinters after the win of Sheikh Albadou in 1991 and the narrow defeat of Dayjur a year earlier.

 On the day, Piggott was unhappy with Mr Brooks, who moved poorly in the warm-up, and was reluctant to enter the starting-stalls.

 In the race itself, Mr Brooks, who was always struggling on the unfamiliar dirt surface, fractured his right foreleg on the approach to the final turn.
 Piggott reported that his horse tried to keep galloping for several strides before falling heavily.
 Mr Brooks suffered severe injuries and had to be euthanized by injection on the track.
 Piggott was knocked unconscious and trapped under the fallen horse, suffering several broken bones and a collapsed lung which forced him to miss the next three months.